Wukong-SCUT/HCC/README.md

 # HCC
-This is the repository of Hybrid Cooperative Co-evolution Framework.
+This is the repository of "A Novel Two-Phase Cooperative Co-evolution Framework for Large-Scale Global Optimization with Complex Overlapping".
+Contains two parts, AOB and HCC.